Chris Buescher: JTG Daugherty Racing (2017–2019)

+RFK Racing (2020–present)

-Buescher started the 2020 season with a 3rd-place finish in the Daytona 500.
-Buescher struggled initially when returning from the COVID-19 pandemic, but scored a Top 10 in the Coca-Cola 600.
-Through the latter half of the regular season, Buescher scored 4 more Top 10s, including 5th place at the inaugural Daytona Road Course race.
-Buescher would finish the season 21st in points, with a career-high 8 Top 10's throughout the season, doubling his previous best in a season which was 4.
+Buescher started the 2020 season with a third place finish at the 2020 Daytona 500.
+He struggled initially when returning from the COVID-19 pandemic, but scored a top-ten at Charlotte.
+Through the latter half of the regular season, Buescher scored four more top-tens, including fifth place at the inaugural Daytona Road Course race.
+Buescher would finish the season 21st in points, with a career-high eight top-tens throughout the season, doubling his previous best in a season which was four.

-Buescher displayed more consistency in his finishes during the 2021 season, staying within the top-20 in the points standings.
+Buescher displayed more consistency in his finishes during the 2021 season, staying within the top-twenty in the points standings.
 He finished second at the 2021 Coke Zero Sugar 400 at Daytona, but was disqualified when his car failed post-race inspection due to a rear sub-frame assembly violation.

-Buescher started the 2022 season with a 16th place finish at the 2022 Daytona 500.
-He also scored top-10 finishes at Phoenix, Atlanta, and Dover, where he recorded his first career Cup Series pole.
-At the Coca-Cola 600, Buescher was involved in a crash early in the final stage after he hit Daniel Suarez who spun on the restart.
+Buescher started the 2022 season with a sixteenth place finish at the 2022 Daytona 500.
+He also scored top-ten finishes at Phoenix, Atlanta, and Dover, where he recorded his first career Cup Series pole.
+At the Coca-Cola 600, Buescher was involved in a crash early in the final stage after he hit Daniel Suárez who spun on the restart.
 Buescher's right front wheel dug into the tri-oval grass, lifting the car off the ground and sending it into a barrel roll.
-Buescher's car rolled 5 times before landing upside down.
+Buescher's car rolled five times before landing upside down.
 After his car was rolled back over by safety officials, Buescher walked out of the car under his own power.
 Buescher was forced to miss Gateway after testing positive for COVID-19; he was substituted with Zane Smith.
 A week later, Buescher returned to the No. 17 and finished second to Daniel Suárez at Sonoma.
 On June 28, 2022, crew chief Scott Graves was suspended for four races due to a tire and wheel loss at Nashville.
 Despite not making the playoffs, Buescher led a race-high 169 laps and managed to score his second career win at the Bristol night race, snapping a 222 race winless streak for himself and a five-year drought for the team.